blake-mealey/pipelinedoc/packages/pipelinedoc/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `pipedoc-*`), install it to your project using `npm install --save-dev pipedoc-PLUGINNAME`, and pipedoc will pick it up automatically.
+To load a particular plugin (which has to start with `pipelinedoc-*`), install it to your project using `npm install --save-dev pipelinedoc-PLUGINNAME`, and pipelinedoc will pick it up automatically.